Feat-FeAR/logSpace/content/docs/setups/hugo.md

 ```
 * View your site locally at the URL displayed in your terminal
 (`localhost:1313`). __Keep the development server running as you continue to add
-and change content.__ All the changes will be reflected on the site, without the
+and change content.
+All the saved changes will be reflected on the site in real
-need to refresh your browser each time!
+time, without the need to refresh your browser each time!__.

 In addition, you can now add/modify the _README file_, `.gitignore`, and the
 license file.